iAmAaven/iAmAaven/README.md

 ---
 ### Right now, I am...
 - ...developing my first ever Steam release!
-The development began in January 2026 and I'm aiming to release it by 2028, at the latest.
+Release is expected during 2028, at the latest.
 - ...pursuing my Bachelor's degree in software engineering!
 Expected graduation is in May of 2028.

 ---